barisgul/DotnetTestFrameworks/README.md

 # DotnetTestFrameworks
 Nunit and Xunit examples

-Simple tests for Nunit and Xunit wit origin assert class and FluentAssertions.
+Simple tests for Nunit and Xunit with origin Assert class and FluentAssertions.

 Requirements:
  * Visual Studio 2017 or higher